Celestite

 Celestite meaning

-Celestite or celestine is a mineral consisting of strontium sulfate (SrSO4).
-The mineral is named for its occasional delicate blue color.
-Celestine is the principal source of the element strontium, commonly used in fireworks and in various metal alloys.
+Celestite or celestine is a fascinating mineral consisting of strontium sulfate (SrSO4).
+Noted for its occasional delicate blue color, Celestite is the principal source of the element strontium, which is commonly used in fireworks and various metal alloys.
+Its name comes from the Latin word caelestis, meaning “celestial,” echoing the beautiful sky-blue hues often associated with this stone.

 Identification